yifso/nteract/docs/notes/group4-group.md

 ### Usage

-The example below shows how we can use the `Host` component within this package to connect to a Binder instance and display information about the connection.
+The example below shows how to use the `Host` component within this package to connect to a Binder instance and display information about the connection.

 ```javascript
 import { Host } from "@mybinder/host-cache";